Homeland Security Secretary Kristi Noem was fired by President Donald Trump on Thursday, as a DHS shutdown drags on.

 Why This Matters

-The firing of Homeland Security Secretary Kristi Noem by President Donald Trump has sparked a new development in the ongoing US politics saga, but it remains unclear whether this move will break the impasse over DHS funding.
+The firing of Homeland Security Secretary Kristi Noem by President Donald Trump has sparked a new development in the ongoing US politics saga, but it remains unclear whether this move will break the impasse on DHS funding.
+The situation has significant implications for national security and the functioning of the US government.
+As the DHS shutdown continues, the stakes are high.

 Coverage Snapshot